-St. Louis women were a perfect match for organ donation and as friends
+St. Louis woman helps mend her best friend’s broken heart and then saves her life again

 "I watched this woman lose her will to live," Mueller said.
 "There were times that I would go to her house and get her dressed and drive her to work, just so I knew she wouldn't lay in her bed all day."

 Soon, her heart wasn't the only organ that was broken.
-After years of not taking care of herself, Carol went into stage-five kidney failure and her doctor had to put her on dialysis.
+After years of not taking care of herself, Patrylo went into stage 5 kidney failure and her doctor had to put her on dialysis.

-"The problem with dialysis is every year on dialysis, your risk of dying goes up," said Dr. Chintalapati Varma of SSM Health St. Louis University Hospital.
+"The problem with dialysis is every year on dialysis, your risk of dying goes up," said Dr. Chintalapati Varma of SSM Health Saint Louis University Hospital.

 Her best option was a kidney transplant and so, her best friend got tested to see if she was a match.

 Almost miraculously, she was a match, but there was a problem.
-Cindy was overweight and pre-diabetic.
+Mueller was overweight and pre-diabetic.

-With diet and exercise, Cindy lost 54 pounds and then lost her kidney.
-Last month, doctors at St. Louis University hospital put it in Carol during a successful transplant surgery.
+With diet and exercise, Mueller lost 54 pounds and then lost her kidney.
+Last month, doctors at SLU hospital put it in Patrylo during a successful transplant surgery.

-"It's extremely rewarding for us, I mean that that's why we went into this field," said Dr. Henry Randall, the surgeon.
+"It's extremely rewarding for us, I mean that's why we went into this field," said surgeon Dr. Henry Randall.
 "That's all I can say.
 It's just rewarding."

-Mueller calls it was a win-win.
+Mueller called it a win-win.

-"So in giving her the gift of life, I was also able to get myself the gift of a healthy lifestyle," she said.
+"So, in giving her the gift of life, I was also able to get myself the gift of a healthy lifestyle," she said.

-A good friend can medicine for life and Patrylo is promising to make the most of her second chance.
+Patrylo is promising to make the most of her second chance.

-One thing seems clear, for the rest of their journey, neither of these women will ever walk alone.
+One thing seems clear: for the rest of their journey, neither of these women will ever walk alone.

-Those interested in being a living donor can contact: www.ssmhealth.com/transplant
+Those interested in being a living donor can visit: www.ssmhealth.com/transplant